bifold-pathomics/PathoROB/README.md

 ## Latest updates

 - December 2025: PathoROB codes are available on GitHub.
-- October 2025: PathoROB data are available on Hugging Face.
+- September 2025: PathoROB data are available on Hugging Face.

 ## Licenses